tonysm/globalid-laravel/README.md

 # => #<Person:0x007fae94bf6298 @id="1">
 ```

+If you don't want to implement the finders methods in the model class (Eloquent already has them), see [custom locators below](#custom-locators).

 ### Signed Global IDs

 For added security GlobalIDs can also be signed to ensure that the data hasn't been tampered with.